DuanXu-97/RubikCube-Web/README.md

 # RubikCube-Web
-This project is a prototype of RubikCube-Web.
+RubikCube-Web is an open-source web application designed to help users practice solving Rubik's Cube.
+With RubikCube-Web you can learn the fun of playing Rubik's Cube without real objects!
+At the same time, RubikCube-Web provides a variety of algorithms for solving Rubik's Cube, which is suitable for many types of users to practice solving Rubik's Cube.

 ## Usage
-The url of this project is http://159.226.5.97:9006/.
+You can visit RubikCube-Web through the url: http://159.226.5.97:9006/.
+RubikCube-Web contains the following functions:

+- **Rotating face:**
+The face of cube can be rotated by pressing ULFRBD on the keyboard.

-- **Changing states manually:**
+- **Changing colors of cubie:**
-You can change the color of a cubie by clicking the right mouse button, and you also can click the left mouse button to rotate a specific face.
+The color of a cubie can be changed by clicking the left mouse button.

+- **Rotating view:**
+The view can be rotated by holding the mouse and dragging.

+- **Solving:**
+After selecting the algorithm in the menu bar, click Solve Rubik's Cube to automatically solve the Rubik's Cube.

+- **Single-step execution:**
+The move can be single-step execute or roll back by clicking single-step execution or single-step rollback.

+- **And so on:**
+Please try youself to explore more functions.

-## Kernel
+## Solvers
+RubikCube-Web provides four algorithms for solving Rubik's Cube, which are LayerFirst, CFOP, Kociemba and DeepCubeA algorithms.
 The kernel of RubikCube-Web to solve the rubik's cube is similar to DeepCubeA<sup>[1]</sup>.

 - The input of DeepCubeA should describe the starting state of the cube.
 The form of the input is as follows: